 - Acute renal failure: Acute renal failure may occur in elderly patients (with or without reduced renal function), patients who receive concomitant nephrotoxic drugs, or inadequately hydrated patients.
 Use with caution in elderly patients or those taking nephrotoxic drugs, reduce dosage in patients with renal impairment, and monitor renal function.
 Adequate hydration should be maintained for all patients.

-- Potential drug interactions: Toxicity may be enhanced when Valcyte is co- administered with other drugs known to be myelosuppressive or associated with renal impairment.
+- Toxicity may be enhanced when VALCYTE is co- administered with other drugs known to be myelosuppressive or associated with renal impairment.
 These drugs should only be considered for concomitant use with valganciclovir if the potential benefits outweigh the potential risks.

 Adult Patients: The most common adverse reactions and laboratory abnormalities reported in at least one indication by ≥20% of adult patients are diarrhea, pyrexia, nausea, tremor, neutropenia, anemia, graft rejection, thrombocytopenia, and vomiting.